openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 **Success with a twist:** The PCs are overcome with an uncontrollable but temporary horror.
 While they remain in the Asylum, they suffer a special form of the *demoralized* bane (Power Level 3).
 It cannot be resisted until they leave the Asylum.

-\page

-<div class='pageNumber auto'></div>

-___

 **Failure, but the story progresses:** In addition to suffering the *demoralized* bane, the PCs gain the *psychotic* flaw until they find some means of re-orienting their understanding of the universe and its laws.

 #### Epic Test of Will (CR 25)

 While jacked deep into the Network, Snitch encounters a data file that has been encrypted by Prime, who is said to be the first Jacker to find a way to enter the Network.
 Prime detects the intrusion, but the overzealous Snitch chooses to go head to head with the legend rather than jack out.
 Snitch puts the full power of his Will against Prime in hopes of breaking through his firewall.

 **Success with a twist:** Snitch actually manages to find a way to break through Prime's guard and access some of his data.
 However, the oldest Jacker in the Network is no pushover.
 During the battle of wits he discovers a leak in Snitch's security systems.
+When Snitch jacks out, he

+___
-When Snitch jacks out, he discovers that his bank account has been emptied of every single credit he owned.
+discovers that his bank account has been emptied of every single credit he owned.

 **Failure, but the story progresses:** Snitch's Will is no match for the first Jacker.
 Prime protects his data and ejects Snitch from the Network.